Korsun-Shevchenkivskyi

-Korsun-Shevchenkivskyi (Корсунь-Шевченківський /uk/) is a small city located in Cherkasy Raion, Cherkasy Oblast, central Ukraine.
-It hosts the administration of Korsun-Shevchenkivskyi urban hromada, one of the hromadas of Ukraine.
-The city rests on the banks of the Ros River.
+Korsun-Shevchenkivskyi (Корсунь-Шевченківський /uk/), Korsun until 1944, is a town in Cherkasy Raion, Cherkasy Oblast, central Ukraine.
+It hosts the administration of Korsun-Shevchenkivskyi urban hromada.
+The city lies on the banks of the Ros River.
 Population:

 History

+Medieval period

-A fortress Korsun was founded in 1032 by the Kievan Rus' prince Yaroslav the Wise and served the protection of Kyiv from nomads from the southern steppe regions.
+A fortress at Korsun was founded in 1032 by the Kievan Rus' prince Yaroslav the Wise.
+It protected Kyiv from nomads from the southern steppe regions.
 The name of the city comes from the Greek city of Chersones (translated as Korsun) on the Crimean Peninsula.
-In 1240, Korsun was destroyed by Batu Khan.
-In 1585, a military base was established in the city.
+The town is first recorded in a manuscript from 1169.

+From 1195, Korsun was the main fortress of the appanage ruled by the descendants of Vladimir II Monomakh.
+In 1240, the fortress was destroyed by the Mongols.
+In 1320 the area was absorbed into the Grand Duchy of Lithuania.
+Following the Union of Lublin (1569) it belonged to the Polish–Lithuanian Commonwealth.
+In 1585 a Polish fortress was built there, the town received the Magdeburg rights, and it became the main town of the Korsun starostvo.

+Early modern era

-In the early modern times the place belonged to the Polish–Lithuanian Commonwealth, during which another fortress was built and the city received the Magdeburg rights.
-In 1630, Cossack rebels led by Taras Fedorovych attacked the town and destroyed its Polish garrison.
-The town was razed by Polish forces during the 1637 Cossack rebellion led by Pavlo Pavliuk.
-In 1648, the Battle of Korsuń during the Khmelnytsky Uprising, took place here.
-In 1768, during the Koliyivschyna Rebellion, the Polish garrison was destroyed by the forces of Maksym Zalizniak.
+In 1630, Cossack rebels, led by Taras Fedorovych, attacked the town and destroyed the Polish garrison.
+The town was razed by Polish forces during the 1637 Cossack rebellion that was led by Pavlo Pavliuk.
+During the Khmelnytsky Uprising, the Battle of Korsuń (1648) was fought near the town.
+In 1768, during the Koliyivschyna Rebellion, the Polish garrison was destroyed by the forces of the Ukrainian Cossack Maksym Zalizniak.
 In 1793, Korsun was included into the Russian Empire.

+Modern period

-In 1903, one of the largest paint factories in the whole Russian Empire was built in Korsun.
-In the period of the Second World War (1941–1945), the Soviet Red Army defeated the German forces in the area surrounding Korsun (for further information, see Korsun Pocket).
-On February 14, 1944, Korsun was cleared of German forces.
+In 1903, one of the largest paint factories in the empire was located in Korsun.
+In the Second World War, the Soviet Red Army defeated the German forces in the area surrounding Korsun that is now referred to as the Korsun Pocket.
+On 14 February 1944, Korsun was cleared of German forces.

-In post-war years, the farm and agricultural economy of Korsun was soon rebuilt.
-Until 1944, the city was known simply as Korsun, however, it was later renamed in honor of Taras Shevchenko, a famous Ukrainian poet and artist.
+Following the end of the war, the agricultural economy of Korsun was rebuilt.
+In 1944, the city was renamed in honour of Taras Shevchenko, a famous Ukrainian poet and artist.

-In 2014, Korsun became the centre of a media campaign by Russian media, which accused Euromaidan supporters of attacking a bus convoy of anti-Maidan activists on the night of February 20–21, 2014 in Korsun-Shevchenkivskyi, allegedly burning several buses, and killing seven passengers.
-On April 3, 2014, Russian forces occupying Crimea said seven people had died and 30 gone missing.
-Amnesty International, Human Rights Watch and the local police force all denied the accuracy of this account.
-Russian president Putin justified the military operation in Crimea by using the fictionalized accident, and the alleged killings of anti-Maidan activists near Korsun were later reflected in the Russian propaganda documentary Crimea.
-The Way Home.
+In 2014, Korsun became the centre of a Russian media campaign, which accused Euromaidan supporters of attacking a bus convoy of anti-Maidan activists on the night of 20–21 February 2014 in Korsun-Shevchenkivskyi.
+They were accused of burning buses, and killing seven passengers.
+On 3 April 2014, Russian forces occupying Crimea stated that seven people had died and 30 gone missing.
+Amnesty International, Human Rights Watch, and the local police force refuted the accuracy of this account.
+Russian president Putin used the 'incident' to justify the military operation in Crimea.

-Until 18 July 2020, Korsun-Shevchenkivskyi served as an administrative center of Korsun-Shevchenkivskyi Raion.
-The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Cherkasy Oblast to four.
-The area of Korsun-Shevchenkivskyi Raion was split between Cherkasy and Zvenyhorodka Raions, with Korsun-Shevchenkivskyi being transferred to Cherkasy Raion.
+Until 18 July 2020, Korsun-Shevchenkivskyi served as an administrative centre of Korsun-Shevchenkivskyi Raion.
+The raion was abolished in July 2020 when the number of raions of Cherkasy Oblast was reduced to four.